Professor and Condra Chair of Excellence in Power Electronics, CURENT Technical Director

 Dr. Wang received his B.S.E.E. from Xi’an Jiaotong University, Xi’an, China in 1982.
 In 1985 and 1990, he received his M.S. and Ph.D. degrees, respectively, in Electrical Engineering from University of Southern California (USC), Los Angeles, California.
 He worked as a research scientist at USC’s electric power lab from 1990 to 1992.
 His study and research at USC included power system transients and insulation coordination, power equipment diagnosis, and electromagnetic field effects and shielding.

 Dr. Wang joined GE Power Systems Engineering in Schenectady, New York as an Application Engineer in 1992.
 From 1992-1994, he was involved in numerous projects including TCSC and other FACTS applications, SMES, HVDC, railway electrification, steel mill VAR and harmonic compensation.
 After a short stint as a marketing engineer in China for GE Power Systems, Dr. Wang became a senior development engineer at GE Drive Systems, Salem, VA in 1994.
 From 1994-2000, he participated and made key contributions in the development of GE’s cycloconverter main drive, and Innovation Series medium voltage drives – the world’s first three-level NPC mega-watt medium voltage PWM drives based on HVIGBT and IGCT.
 He was a main developer of the synchronous machine drive control algorithm.
 He developed the grid-interface control, robust modulation and neutral-point control, motor shaft voltage and bearing current mitigation, and converter protection schemes for the three-level PWM drives.
 In 2000, he joined GE Corporate R&D, Schenectady, New York as a program manager, responsible for establishing the Electrical Systems Technology Program in Shanghai, China.
-Today GE China Technology Center has become a premier power electronics R&D organization in China.